WhiteheadLab/2018-setacna-rnaseq/transcriptome-assembly.md

 Learning objectives:

 * Learn what is Transcriptome assembly?
-* Different types of assemblies

 * How do assemblers work?
 * Checking the quality of assembly
 * Understanding Transcriptome assembly

-In [variant calling](http://angus.readthedocs.io/en/2018/mapping-variant-calling.html), we mapped reads to a reference and looked systematically for differences.

-But what if you don't have a reference?
+What if you are working with a species with no existing reference genome or transcriptome.
 How do you construct one?

-The answer is *de novo* assembly, and the basic idea is you feed in your reads and you get out a bunch of *contigs*, that represent stretches of RNA present in the reads that don't have any long repeats or much significant polymorphism.
-Like everything else, the basic idea is that you run a program, feed in the reads, and get out a pile of assembled RNA.
+The answer is *de novo* assembly.
+The basic idea with *de novo* transcriptome assembly is you feed in your reads and you get out a bunch of *contigs* that represent transcripts, or stretches of RNA present in the reads that don't have any long repeats or much significant polymorphism.
+You run a  *de novo* transcriptome assembly program using the trimmed reads as input and get out a pile of assembled RNA.

-Trinity, developed at the [Broad Institute](http://www.broadinstitute.org/) and the [Hebrew University of Jerusalem](http://www.cs.huji.ac.il/, represents a novel method for the efficient and robust de novo reconstruction of transcriptomes from RNA-seq data.
-We will be using the [eel-pond protocol](https://eel-pond.readthedocs.io/en/latest) for our guide to doing RNA-seq assembly.
+Trinity, one of the leading *de novo* transcriptome assemblers, was developed at the [Broad Institute](http://www.broadinstitute.org/) and the [Hebrew University of Jerusalem](http://www.cs.huji.ac.il/).
+We will be losely following steps from the [Eel pond protocol](https://eel-pond.readthedocs.io/en/latest) for our guide to doing RNA-seq assembly.

 ## Change to a new working directory and link the original data

-We will be using the same data as before ([Schurch et al, 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4878611/)), so the following commands will create a new folder `assembly` and link the trimmed data we prepared earlier in the newly created folder:
+The following commands will create a new folder `assembly` and link the trimmed data we prepared earlier in the newly created folder:

 ```
 cd ..